osabased/horizon/stack.md

 Horizon is a local-first intelligence substrate for agentic development.

-It does not replace opencode, Claude Code, Codex, Cursor, Aider, or other coding agents.
-Horizon sits underneath them and makes them cheaper, less repetitive, less confused, and less likely to hallucinate by supplying durable project intelligence.
+Horizon does not replace OpenCode.
+It sits underneath OpenCode and makes it cheaper, less repetitive, less confused, and less likely to hallucinate by supplying durable project intelligence.

 The stack should be built around one rule:

 > Do not rebuild solved infrastructure.
 Own the meaning layer.

-Horizon should wrap existing code-intelligence, memory, harness, validation, and observability systems through stable interfaces.
-Horizon’s custom value is the control loop: evidence selection, Context Pack compilation, provenance, validation routing, attribution, negative knowledge, and governed self-improvement.
+Horizon should wrap existing code-intelligence, memory, validation, evaluation, and observability systems through stable interfaces.
+Horizon’s custom value is the control loop: evidence selection, Context Pack compilation, provenance, validation routing, session observation, attribution, negative knowledge, and governed self-improvement.

 ---